Wildebeest Herds on Rolling Hills: Flocking on Arbitrary Curved Surfaces: Wildebeest on Spheres and Hills: Complex Flocking Dynamics

 \subsection{Herding over a Gaussian Hill}

 Moving beyond the symmetric geometry of the sphere, we next explore the contribution of curvature to steady-state density and velocity for a herd on a racetrack.
-As shown in Figure \ref{fig:RacetrackHill}, the addition of a Gaussian hill on the racetrack straightaway locally changes herd density.
-Density is lower on the face of the hill approached by the wildebeest, as their velocity diverges, and is higher on the face of the hill that they descend, as the velocity field again converges.
-This effect is loosely reminiscent of lensing \cite{Kamien2009, Green2017}, but we have not rigorously explored the analogy.
+As shown in Figure \ref{fig:RacetrackHill}, the addition of a Gaussian hill on the racetrack straightaway leads to local changes in herd density.
+Density is lower on the face of the hill approached by the wildebeest, as they climb and their velocity field diverges, increasing the space between wildebeest neighbors as their paths bend around the hill.
+Density is higher on the face of the hill that the wildebeest descend, where the velocity field again converges.
+This curvature-dependent effect is loosely reminiscent of lensing \cite{Kamien2009, Green2017}, but we have not rigorously explored the analogy.